PraktikumSoftwareEntwicklung/documentation/basicSystemSetup.md

 ## Setup Jenkings

 We have to have a custom version of the jenkins image to use docker from within the jenkins container.
-A manual to create this image is available at the [Jenkins configuration manual](docker).
+A manual to create this image is available at the [Jenkins configuration manual](setupDockercontainerJenkins).
 We present the basic configuration here.

-* Create the file `docker-compose.yml` in the folder `/etc/docker/compose/traefik` with the following contents
+* Create the file `docker-compose.yml` in the folder `/etc/docker/compose/jenkins` with the following contents

 ```shell
 version: '2'